 - 5 cups halved baby potatoes

-- 1 tablespoon olive oil
+- 1 Tbsp olive oil

-- 1/2 – 3/4 teaspoon kosher salt, according to taste
+- ½ - ¾ tsp kosher salt, according to taste

-- 1/2 teaspoon freshly ground pepper
+- ½ tsp freshly ground pepper

-- 3/4 cup cooked brown lentil beans (or your favorite lentils)
+- ¾ cup cooked brown lentil beans (or your favorite lentils)

-- 1 1/2 tablespoon minced chives
+- 1½ Tbsp minced chives

 - 1 cup chopped red onion

-- 2 tablespoon plain full-fat yogurt
+- 2 Tbsp plain full-fat yogurt

-- 2 tablespoons rice vinegar
+- 2 Tbsp rice vinegar

-- 6 tablespoons peanut oil
+- 6 Tbsp olive oil

-- 2 teaspoon chopped dill
+- 2 tsp chopped dill

-- 1/2 teaspoon kosher salt
+- ½ tsp kosher salt

-I frequently have a stash of cooked lentils in the refrigerator, but they're so easy, and quick, to make.
+- I frequently have a stash of cooked lentils in the refrigerator, but they're so easy, and quick, to make.
 If your lentils aren't already cooked, go here for detailed instructions on cooking lentil beans.

-Combine the roasted potatoes, 3/4 cup of cooked lentils (or more, if you prefer), the minced chives, and chopped red onion together in a large bowl.
+- Combine the roasted potatoes, ¾ cup of cooked lentils (or more, if you prefer), the minced chives, and chopped red onion together in a large bowl.

-Fire up the grill, nice and hot.
+- Fire up the grill, nice and hot.
 You should be able to hold your hand two inches above the grill for five seconds.
 Lightly oil a grill pan suitable for grilling fish or vegetables.
 I like to use peanut oil for its high smoke temperature rather than olive oil.

-Bring the salmon to room temperature, rub a little oil on it, and sprinkle with salt and pepper.
+- Bring the salmon to room temperature, rub a little oil on it, and sprinkle generously with salt and pepper.
 Place the salmon, flesh side down on the grill pan, skin side up.
 Grill for 5 minutes.
 Flip, add the dill to the top of the fish, and cook another five minutes or more, depending on how well cooked you like your fish.
-My instructions are for grilling one inch thick salmon to medium-rare.
+My instructions are for grilling one inch thick salmon medium-rare.